AminAvan/RL_in_EdgeSimPy/README.md

 ## Required Packages
-All packages required by EdgeSimPy are listed in the pyproject.toml file, which should be installed using Poetry in Python.
+All packages required by EdgeSimPy are listed in the [pyproject.toml](pyproject.toml) file, which should be installed using [Poetry](https://python-poetry.org/) in Python.

 ## Build Instructions
-Assuming you have already installed a recent version of [Poetry](https://python-poetry.org/) ([how to install](https://python-poetry.org/docs/)) and your Python version is ```>=3.10,<3.11```, you can install the required packages for EdgeSimPy using the following command:
+Assuming you have already installed a recent version of [Poetry](https://python-poetry.org/) ([how to install](https://python-poetry.org/docs/)) and your Python version is ```3.10.x```, you can install the required packages for EdgeSimPy using the following command:
 ```bash
 poetry install
 poetry shell